Dataviz-master/SQL-Excel-Project/README.md

 # SQL-Excel-Project
-Data analyst portfolio project analyzing HR metrics using SQL and Excel.
+Data analyst portfolio project using SQL and Excel.